SammoMichael/highARglyphs/README.md

 # README

 * [highARglyphs](https://higharglyphs.herokuapp.com) is a web application for creating and studying flashcards.
-Inspired by Brainscape, I decided to take a more minimalistic direction and bring my app into the 21st century by integrating speech recognition and 3d AR flashcards(a work in progress).
+Inspired by Brainscape, I decided to take a more minimalistic direction and bring my app into the 21st century by integrating speech recognition and 3d AR flashcards.

 ![Screenshot](
       app/assets/images/highARglyphs.gif